-Our small team of five (Founder Elsie Du Plessis, her partner Thomas Bloem and caregivers Kelly, Melanie and Gina) ensure that the house is not just a simple place for kids to eat and sleep, but rather a place to call home, make friends and even family.
+Our small team of five (Founder Elsie Du Plessis, her partner Thomas Bloem and 3 caregivers ensure that the house is not just a simple place for kids to eat and sleep, but rather a place to call home, make friends and even family.
 Known for its incredible work in the area, Miracle Kidz has become a notable part of the community who continue to offer their support.

 How to help Aside from grocery and clothes donations, you can volunteer daily, helping out in any number of ways under guidance from the team.
 However, they do encourage you read up here a bit first on what to expect before you go to ensure everyone, including the kids, can feel comfortable.
 Companies can also do their bit by partaking in one of the current short-term (fencing the property, painting a room, tiling the floor, planting artificial grass, paving the driving) or long-term (sponsoring a child in a number of ways) projects available for corporate social investment .

 Good to know You’ll need to get a police clearance form before volunteering, as the safety of the children is the number one priority.

 It has always been my dream and desire to care for abandoned babies.
 I knew that one day I would care for little ones.

 It all started in 1997 when a mom gave her very tiny 2 month old baby for us to care.
 The baby was placed in safe care with us for 2 months; thereafter he was placed in foster care with family.

 A few years later we were approached again to take a child in safe care.